JuanitoLoopez/Rock-Paper-Scissor/README.md

 I also used HTML to build the root and CSS for the styles.

 I added three pictures of each option and added styles.
-All this using good practices.
+All this using Good Practices.

-I added media queries to create a responsive experience in this project.
+I added Media Queries to create a responsive experience in this project.

 You can watch it here! https://juanitoloopez.github.io/Rock-Paper-Scissor/